Power Automate: Office 365 Outlook - When a new email arrives Trigger

 Limitations

-You can’t access emails in shared libraries.
-You need to use the “When a new email arrives in a shared mailbox” trigger.
+You can't access emails in shared mailboxes with this trigger.
+You need to use the "When a new email arrives in a shared mailbox" trigger instead, and remember to set the "Mailbox address" parameter on the downstream actions, or you'll hit an "item ID doesn't belong to current mailbox" error.

 Recommendations